-Your internal experience is from Misconcepts.
+Your internal experience originates from misconcepts.

 A brain sitting inside a dark skull, receiving nerve impulses from the external world and generating internal experience

-Your external results are from Misconcepts.
+Your external results originate from misconcepts.

 A brain making decisions that lead to actions and compounded results in the external world